Mast Cell Foundations: Mediators and Receptors – info for those with Mast Cell Activation Syndrome or Histamine Intolerance

 Some have trouble with changes in temperature, like getting too hot or cold.
 Some people can have trouble with vibrations from riding in a car on a bumpy road.

-Some responses may result in making you feel better.
+Some mast cell responses may make you feel better.
 For example, a response to a supplement or medication may signal the cells to stop releasing inflammatory chemicals.

-Another example is that some calming neurotransmitters can calm the mast cells.
+Another example is that some neurotransmitters can calm mast cells.
 But neurotransmitters and hormones produced from stress may trigger mast cells.

 Receptors can also respond to:

 - Mold and mold toxins (mycotoxins)

 - Stress and trauma

 When the receptors respond, they release chemicals called mediators.
 We’ll talk more about those mediators soon.

 But first, here’s a quick look at just a few of the better known mast cell receptors and their roles.
 This is just a small sampling of the over 200 receptors!